MicrosoftDocs/azure-devops-docs/docs/test/create-a-test-plan.md

 ## Create a test plan

 ::: moniker range=">=azure-devops-2020"
 In general, you create test plans to test requirements.
-Prior to creating a test plan, therefore, you may want to [define your backlog of requirements](../boards/backlogs/create-your-backlog.md).
+Before creating a test plan, you may want to [define your backlog of requirements](../boards/backlogs/create-your-backlog.md).

 1. From the web portal, open your project and go to **Test Plans**.
    If you already have a test plan, choose **Test Plans** to go to the page that lists all test plans.